galya-m/docs/docs/tutorials/running-local.md

 # How to build a React application integrated with Nevermined

 The idea of this tutorial is give a quick go through about using the [Nevermined Catalog](https://github.com/nevermined-io/components-catalog) of React components to support the development of dApps using the Nevermined environment.
 Nevermined Catalog is a library that provides some React components to make it easier the integration with Nevermined technologies.
 You can find more info in the [documentation](https://nvm-docs.nevermined.io/docs/architecture/components/catalog/getting-started/).

 ## Prerequisites

 The tutorial assumes your familiarity with blockchain, and general programming.

-## Let's go!!
+## Let's go

 Instructions for following along locally using your preferred text editor.

 ### Setup the React app

 1. Make sure you have a recent version of [Node.js](https://nodejs.org/en/) installed.
 2. Follow the [installation instructions for Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) to make a new project.
 Or simply run `npx create-react-app my-nevermined-app --template typescript`.
 3. Move to the my-nevermined-app directory `cd my-nevermined-app`.
-4. Run `yarn add @nevermined-io/components-catalog` or `npm install --save @nevermined-io/components-catalog` depending of your favourite package manager.
+4. Run `yarn add @nevermined-io/catalog-core` or `npm install --save @nevermined-io/catalog-core` depending of your favourite package manager.
-5. Run `yarn run start` and open http://localhost:3000 and you will see the progress.
+5. Run `yarn run start` and open <http://localhost:3000> and you will see the progress.

 ![image](https://user-images.githubusercontent.com/3496824/179922422-82411749-0c62-4a2b-8969-cbd35611ffa9.png)
 *Screenshot of the current application status.*